-Students interested in becoming a Learning Assistant should come by the office of Learning Assistance Programs located in the University Center (Room 302) and pick up a Learning Assistant Application Packet.
+Students interested in becoming a Learning Assistant should visit the office of Learning Assistance Programs located in the Kent Library 412 and retrieve a Learning Assistant Application Packet.
 Applicants may also print and fill out the Learning Assistant Application Packet using the link below.

 All Learning Assistants must be undergraduate students and have earned an “A” or “B” in all classes they wish to tutor.
 Learning Assistants must also maintain a minimum cumulative GPA of 2.5 and a major GPA of 3.0.
 In addition to submitting the Learning Assistant Application, a copy of the students most recent Degree Audit along with a reference letter is required.
 Once all of the information is received, the applicant will be contacted.